IS GASTRIC BYPASS SURGERY RIGHT FOR ME?

 The gastric bypass surgery technique limits food and keeps it from being absorbed completely.
 This surgery is the most frequently performed bariatric and metabolic procedure in the United States.
 This technique alters the complex relationship food and its metabolism has with your body.
 This positive change helps reset your body’s ability to manage weight effectively.
 The surgery allows the body to set a new, lower, and healthier body fat set point.

-First, your surgeon will have a frank conversation with you during the consultation to understand whether the gastric bypass surgery is the right choice for you or not.
+- First, your surgeon will have a frank conversation with you during the consultation to determine whether our New Jersey gastric bypass is the right choice for you.
 Next, he will prescribe the general anesthesia to be used and the surgical approach he will be using.
 At the NJ Advanced Surgical Solutions, we recommend patients choose the laparoscopic surgical technique using the da Vinci® Surgical System.

 THERE ARE THREE PRIMARY ADVANTAGES OF PERFORMING GASTRIC BYPASS SURGERY: